BandarAI/SmartMethodsTraining/AI & ROS/3rd Task/Task details.md

 # Task brief
-The goal of this task is to create an object detection
+The goal of this task is to implement an object detection

 # Task Execution Details
 For this task, I have used a pre-trained model capable of detecting approixmately 20 distinct objects.
 Including humans.